-Study Regulations for the Master's Degree Program in Mechanical and Process Engineering at the Technische Universität Bergakademie Freiberg
+Study Regulations for the International Master's Degree Program in Technology and Application of Inorganic Engineering Materials at the Technische Universität Bergakademie Freiberg

-As per § 13 sub-paragraph 4 in conjuction with § 36 sub-paragraph 1 of the Higher Education Act of the Free State of Saxony (SächsHSFG) of January 15th 2013 (SächsGVBI. p.
-3) (most recently changed by section 11 of the Act from April 29th 2015, SächsGVBI.
-P. 349) the Faculty Council of the Faculty of Mechanical, Process and Energy Engineering at the Technische Universität Bergakademie Freiberg, in consultation with the Senate, agreed on the following study regulations for the Master's degree program in Mechanical and Process Engineering:
+As per § 13 sub-paragraph 4 in conjunction with § 36 sub-paragraph 1 of the Higher Education Act of the Free State of Saxony (SächsHSFG) of January 15th 2013 (SächsGVBI. p.
+3) (most recently changed by the Act from October 15th 2017, SächsGVBI. p.
+546) the Faculty Council of the Faculty of Mechanical, Process and Energy Engineering and of the Faculty of Materials Science and Materials Technology at the Technische Universität Bergakademie Freiberg, in consultation with the Rectorate, agreed on the following study regulations for the Master's degree program in Technology and Application of Inorganic Engineering Materials

 Contents: §§

-Scope 1
+Scope

 Aims of the Degree Program 2

+Type of the Degree Program 3

 Admission Requirements

-Duration of Studies, Study Volume and Commencement of Studies 4
+Duration of Studies, Study Volume and Commencement of Studies 5

-Student Advice 5
+Student Advice

 Program Structure

-Methods of Instruction and Assessment 7
+Methods of Instruction and Assessment

 Provision of Courses

-Courses 9
+Course Program

-Appendix 1: Curricula

-Appendix 2: Procedure for Determining Eligibility

-Appendix 3: Module Descriptions
+Appendix 1: Curricula Appendix 2: Procedure for Determining Eligibility Appendix 3: Module Descriptions §1 Scope

-§ 1 Scope

-The existing study regulations regulate the aim, content and structure of the Master's degree program in Mechanical and Process Engineering on the basis of the examination regulations of the international Master's degree program in Mechanical and Process Engineering at the TU Bergakademie Freiberg.
+The existing study regulations regulate the aim, content and structure of the Master's degree program in Technology and Application of Inorganic Engineering Materials on the basis of the examination regulations of the international Master's degree program in Technology and Application of Inorganic Engineering Materials at the TU Bergakademie Freiberg.